leannmlindsey/iVis-MGX/README.md

 Note to TA:

-Feedback from the Peer Review is saved in the +++ directory Process Book is also saved in the +++ directory
+The Process Book and the Feedback from the Peer Review is saved in the cs6630-reports directory